-City Attorney Ariel Calonne met with Santa Barbara business owners last Tuesday to discuss their anxieties with the patterns and practices of brazen but shadowy cosmetic stores multiplying along State Street and in the Paseo Nuevo shopping mall.
+City Attorney Ariel Calonne met with Santa Barbara business owners last Tuesday who voiced concern over the aggressive sales tactics of cosmetic stores multiplying along State Street and in the Paseo Nuevo shopping mall.

-The merchants told Calonne that the aggressive sales tactics of cosmetics employees — standing outside their stores and sometimes in the middle of walkways to hand out samples and persistently solicit passersby — are harming adjacent businesses.
+The merchants told Calonne that the pushy approach of cosmetics employees — standing outside their stores and sometimes in the middle of walkways to hand out samples and solicit passersby — are harming adjacent businesses.
 They said shoppers often give the areas a wide berth to avoid being hassled, which robs their stores of customers.

 “These places create a force field around them,” complained Scott Gauthier just before his sister Michelle met with Calonne.
 Gauthier’s jewelry store sits directly next to Adore Organic Innovation at 923 State Street, which is operating without a business license.
 “They’re so confrontational,” he said.
 “I’ve watched people cross the street just to get away from them.
 And jewelry is small scale — we need people to be close to our window.”